-- Each school family (K4 8th grade) is expected to provide a minimum of 20 hours of service per school year (July 1st June 30th). - o 12 hours minimum must be served directly to the school - o 8 hours minimum must be served to the parish festival
+• Each school family (K4 - 8th grade) is expected to provide a minimum of 20 hours of service per school year (July 1st - June 30th).

-School- Related Associations Structure and Functions
+School-Related Associations Structure and Functions

-An "affiliated organization" is any group of parishioners/school parents or a group sponsored by parishioners/school parents that is participating in the mission of the parish/school, uses the name of the parish/school for identification, and is not organized separate from the parish/school.
+An "affiliated organization" is any group of parishioners/school parents or a group sponsored by parishioners/school parents that is participating in the mission of the parish/school, uses the name of the parish/school for identification, and is not organized separately from the parish/school.
 It is specifically sponsored by the parish/high school.
 All parish/school affiliated organizations are established in the parish/school bylaws or by separate action of the Pastoral Council/School Board.
 Affiliated organizations are accountable to the parish/school, usually through the Pastoral Council/School Board or one of its commissions/committees.